 Which Points Transfer to Which Airlines?

-The transfer ratios are listed below.
+The transfer ratios to all the major airlines are listed below.
 Also, it’s important to know that for every 20,000 Starwood points you transfer to an airline partner with a 1:1 transfer ratio, you’ll get a 5,000-mile bonus!

 |Airline||American Express Membership Rewards||Chase Ultimate Rewards||Citi ThankYou||Starwood|